 The Tankwa Karoo is an endemism hotspot with many of the species we will encounter here being restricted to these endless and seemingly barren plains.
-Looks, however can certainly be deceiving, as we will spend the day hunting down many of these Karoo-adapted specials.
-The open plains will be searched for Karoo Korhaan, Karoo Eremomela, Burchell's Courser, Namaqua Sandgrouse, Greater Kestrel, Black-eared Sparrow-Lark (highly nomadic), Tractrac and Karoo Chats, Rufous-eared Warbler, and a host of lark species including Karoo Long-billed, Karoo, Spike-heeled, Large-billed, and Red-capped Larks.
+Looks, however, can certainly be deceiving, as we will spend the day hunting down many of these Karoo-adapted specials.
+The open plains will be searched for Karoo Korhaan, Karoo Eremomela, Burchell's Courser (scarce and nomadic), Namaqua Sandgrouse, Greater Kestrel, Tractrac and Karoo Chats, Rufous-eared Warbler, and a host of lark species including Karoo, Spike-heeled, Largebilled, and Red-capped Larks.
 In the dry riverbeds, we should be able to find Namaqua Warbler, Fairy Flycatcher, Pririt Batis, Dusky Sunbird, and Acacia Pied Barbet.

-We will also spend some time exploring rocky outcrops, where Cinnamon-breasted Warbler will be our primary target along with Layard's Warbler, Pale-winged Starling, and perhaps even Black-headed Canary.
-In the evening we will take a night drive to look for Freckled and Rufous-cheeked Nightjars and perhaps some of the Karoo's rarer nocturnal mammals.
+We will also spend some time exploring rocky outcrops, where Cinnamon-breasted Warbler will be our primary target along with Grey Tit, Layard's Warbler, Pale-winged Starling, and perhaps even Black-headed Canary.
+In the evening we will take a night drive to look for

+Freckled and Rufous-cheeked Nightjars and perhaps some of the Karoo's rarer nocturnal mammals.

-Overnight: Tankwa Karoo/similar.
+Overnight: Tankwa Karoo/similar